Submitty/submitty.github.io/_docs/sysadmin/configuration/saml_authentication.md

 5. After making the switch to SAML, you will likely want to force everyone to re-authenticate with your new Identity Provider (IdP).
-This will happen automatically after running the CONFIGURE_SUBMITTY.py script.
-If you make a change and want all users to login again, then just re-run CONFIGURE_SUBMITTY.py.
+This can be done in a few ways:

+    * By clearing the session table in the database.

+      ```
+      TRUNCATE TABLE sessions;
+      ```

+    * Or, by running CONFIGURE_SUBMITTY.py.
+It will clear the jwt secret and invalidate all current sessions.